carlgueck/PyCryptExchange/README.md

 Authors Note And Contact
 -------------
-If you have any questions or concerns email me at matt.joseph.smith@gmail.com or skype me at scriptprodigy!
+If you have any questions or concerns email me at carlgueck@gmail.com This is mostly unchanged from https://github.com/ScriptProdigy/CryptsyPythonAPI

-Donations ;)
+Donations
 -------------
 Send all donations to this cryptsy trade key please! :)
-7f79452abf8d345ebc8247a631dd1f1a367cb6a0
+3f40c9a5c80db7bc1dafa5687f00acc37230f78c

+TODO
+---
+Add other markets' APIs.